 Be sure when you’re shopping to compare interest rates, account minimums, and potential fees, that you also look at additional features.
 Some financial institutions will provide checks to write from the account or a debit card to access funds.

-Federal government regulations allow up to six withdrawals and/or transfers per month.
+Money market accounts allow up to six withdrawals and/or transfers per month.
 A money market account that allows check-writing will also limit transactions to six checks per month.
 If you go over the six-transaction limit, you may incur a fee.

 How They Are Different From a Savings Account